The Ojibwe Language Project

 In honor of Native American Heritage Month, we began providing Ojibwe language signage across the store labeling indigenous foods.
 These indigenous foods have historically been important staples of indigenous nations and continue to be important staples of not only native communities, but settler communities as well.
 In particular, these foods are foods that are most popular this time of year as families come together to celebrate the holidays.

 In addition to the labeling of native foods, plans are under way to include Ojibwe language in other aspects of the workings of Harmony Co-op including store signage, community and staff education, and possible future activities this project may bring on.
-Be on the look for Ojibwe language around the store and let us know what you think.
+Be on the lookout for Ojibwe language around the store and let us know what you think.
 Miigwech agindaasoyeg.
 Thanks for reading.